linked in pixel

 Myth: Doctors can reverse a stroke as long as you get to the hospital within four hours

-About 85 percent of strokes are ischemic, meaning they’re caused by a blood clot blocking a blood vessel to the brain.
+About 85% of strokes are caused by a blood clot blocking a blood vessel to the brain.
 These strokes can be treated with a drug called tissue plasminogen activator (tPA), but it must be administered within three hours of the onset of the stroke.
-Sometimes tPA can be given up to four and a half hours after onset, but that’s only in select patients.
+Sometimes, tPA can be given up to four and a half hours after onset, but only in select patients.

 Some of the worst kinds of strokes can now be treated up to 24 hours from when the symptoms began in specialized facilities like Ochsner Medical Center in New Orleans.
 But the longer the symptoms have been going on, the less likely it is that you could recover from them.

-Either way, that doesn’t mean you can wait at home until the last minute.
+That doesn’t mean you can wait at home until the last minute.
 Once you get to the hospital, it takes about an hour to be evaluated for any treatment and for it to be administered.
-Add drive time and any other delays, and you could easily eat through half the time window or more.
+Add drive time and any other delays; you could quickly eat through half the time window or more.
 The best advice is to call 911 as soon as you suspect a stroke.
-That way, paramedics can begin evaluating you on the way to the hospital and alert a stroke team so they are ready upon your arrival.
+That way, paramedics can begin evaluating on the way to the hospital and alert a stroke team, so they are ready upon your arrival.

 Myth: There’s not much you can do to prevent a stroke

 Not true.
-As a matter of fact, it’s estimated that up to 80 percent of strokes can be prevented, according to the National Stroke Association.
+According to the National Stroke Association, up to 80% of strokes can be prevented.
 If you smoke, start by quitting.
-Then focus on keeping your cholesterol, blood pressure and diabetes in check with regular screenings and medication if your doctor prescribes it.
-And strive to eat a heart-healthy diet, get regular exercise and maintain a healthy weight.
+Then, focus on keeping your cholesterol, blood pressure and diabetes checked with regular screenings and medication if your doctor prescribes it.
+Eat a heart-healthy diet, exercise regularly and maintain a healthy weight.

 You may also be interested in: